-- 21. John 3:16 Usually, when Jesus spoke of the Father, He used the term Father, not God; therefore, we deduce that John 3:16-21 is John's commentary on the Lord's statements and not a direct quote. - a) John 3:16a For God so loved the world...
-The adverb translated for (Greek: HOUTOS) refers to the degree, extent, or manner of doing something; therefore, a more accurate translation is in this way, God so loved the world... - b) John 3:16b God gave (Greek: DIDOMI) speaks of God's grace in providing salvation in Christ. - c) John 3:16c Only-begotten (Greek: MONOGENES) means uniquely born.
+- 21. John 3:16 Usually, when Jesus spoke of the Father, He used the term Father, not God; therefore, we deduce that John 3:16-21 is John's commentary on the Lord's statements and not a direct . - a) John 3:16a For God so loved the world...
+The adverb translated for (Greek: HOUTOS) refers to the degree, extent, or manner of doing something; therefore, a more accurate translation is in this , God so loved the world... - b) John 3:16b God gave (Greek: DIDOMI) speaks of God's in providing salvation in Christ. - c) John 3:16c Only-begotten (Greek: MONOGENES) means uniquely .
 John used this term in verses 16 and 18 to describe the distinctiveness of Jesus.
-He was both man and God and was born sinless because He was born of a virgin. - d) John 3:16d The result of God's giving His one and only Son is that anyone who wants to believe in Christ can believe in Him and receive life eternal. - 22.
-John 3:17 God's purpose in sending Jesus into the world was to save all mankind. - 23.
-John 3:18 The world is under condemnation as a result of Adam's sin.
+He was both man and God and was born sinless because He was born of a virgin. - d) John 3:16d The result of God's giving His one and only Son is that anyone who to believe in Christ can believe in Him and receive life eternal. - 22.
+John 3:17 God's purpose in sending Jesus into the world was to all mankind. - 23.
+John 3:18 The world is under condemnation as a result of Adam's .
 Romans 5:12 - 24.
-John 3:19 People deserve judgment because the Light came, and they rejected Him. - a) Light usually brings either rejoicing or recoiling. e.g. moth or cockroach - b) Knowledge of Jesus Christ, the Light of the world, forces people to make a decision, either to believe in Him or reject Him. - 25.
-John 3:20 Those who reject Jesus love darkness rather than the Light and remain under condemnation. - 26.
-John 3:21 God uses the believer who lives by the truth to produce spiritual fruit.
+John 3:19 People deserve judgment because the Light , and they rejected Him. - a) Light usually brings either rejoicing or recoiling. e.g. or cockroach - b) Knowledge of Jesus Christ, the Light of the world, people to make a decision, either to believe in Him or reject Him. - 25.
+John 3:20 Those who reject Jesus love darkness rather than the Light and under condemnation. - 26.
+John 3:21 God uses the believer who lives by the truth to produce spiritual . - 27.
+Summary - a) In cleansing the temple, Jesus was confident because He knew God the Father's .
+We, too, must know God's Word so we can boldly declare and obey it. - b) Follow Jesus' example of giving the Gospel by first prayerfully preparing to give it and then giving it patiently in as ways as necessary to make it understood.